moveability/moveability/README.md

 Open-source engine to calculate comprehensive moveability statistics for a global cities.
-Moveability is intended to connote any means by which people might actively move thenselves, primarily implying walking and cycling, but also potentially skating, scootering, wheelchairing, or any other conceivable form of active transport.
+Moveability is intended to connote any means by which people might actively move themselves, primarily implying walking and cycling, but also potentially skating, scootering, wheelchairing, or any other conceivable form of active transport.